CoconutMacaroon/Hangman/README.md

 ## Contributing

 Pull requests are always welcome.
 However, for bigger changes, consider making an issue for discussion instead.
 One small thing.
 Please maintain the code style of the project.
+For issues, please do NOT add the bug label unless you can explain how to reproduce the issue.
+Instead, add the needs-reproduction label to signify that it ins't yet confirmed.

 ### Code style